MrBlankCoding/CodeTweak/README.md

 # CodeTweak

-**CodeTweak** is a lightweight, user script manager and editor.
-Designed to be a modern version of tampermonkey and to support manifest v3 unlike violent monkey.
+**CodeTweak** is a modern user script manager and JS editor designed as a modern alternative to Tampermonkey.

+---

+## Description
+CodeTweak is fully open source and provides support for manifest v3.
+The code editor offers features like linting, formatting, basic autocomplete, and syntax highlighting.
+CodeTweak supports all the safe GM APIs, and url matching.
+Users can also install scripts directly from Greasy Fork and manage them on the dashboard.
+The extension is also privacy focused and we do not track, collect or sell user data.
+All permissions are implemented for GM API support.

 ---